jameschrisa/Risk-Monitoring-API/README.md

 Each API can be run independently or as part of the suite.
 Refer to the individual project directories for specific usage instructions and examples.

-## Contributing

-We welcome contributions to improve these APIs.
-Please follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/your-feature`)
-3. Make your changes
-4. Commit your changes (`git commit -am 'Add some feature'`)
-5. Push to the branch (`git push origin feature/your-feature`)
-6. Create a new Pull Request

 ## License